code-pushup/cli/packages/ci/README.md

 If none of these tools are detected, then the fallback is to run Code PushUp in all folders which have a `package.json` file.
-If that's not what you want, then you can also configure folder patterns using the `projects` option (supports glob patterns):
+If that's not what you want, then you can also configure folder patterns using the `projects` option (supports globs):

 ```ts
 await runInCI(refs, api, {